philsegeler/OxygenEngine2/README.md

 - Added Bounding Box calculation and rendering
 - Use F5/F6/F7/F8 to change render modes in the demo.

+2020/12/20 - antsouchlos

+Uploaded new Implementation of Lexer onto parser_v2 branch - I know I know, I should not just commit the whole thing when it's done.
+This wasn't that much work though

+Error Handling must be possible another way.
+Right now, essentially every time the char iterator is incremented, an extra if statement has to be written, to check the iterator against the length of the string.
+Maybe create a wrapper for the integer that is the iterator, that does this automatically?
+Does an Iterator like the wrapper just proposed already exist?
+Is there a way to automatically throw an exception, when one tries to access a character of a string outside of it's size()?
+I really don't fancy writing a wrapper for std::basic_string_view

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.